 In the nave’s southeastern corner, the tomb of Ste Geneviève lies in a chapel.

-The patron of Paris, Ste Geneviève was born at Nanterre in AD 422 and turned away Attila the Hun from Paris in AD 451.
+The patron saint of Paris, Ste Geneviève was born at Nanterre in AD 422 and turned away Attila the Hun from Paris in AD 451.
 A highly decorated reliquary near her tomb contains all that is left of her earthly remains – a finger bone.

 Fans of the Woody Allen film Midnight in Paris will recognise the stone steps on the northwestern corner as the place where Owen Wilson's character is collected by vintage car and transported back to the 1920s.